enzocamilla/example_repo/README.md

 # Example repository
-thiss i a way to learn a bit about adding files to our cloned project !
+this ia a way to learn a bit about adding files to our cloned project !

-Let's make our hands dirty <-->
+Let's make our hands dirty  [*_*]